yanli1215/tp/docs/DeveloperGuide.md

 ##Resetting the password
 Reset the password for the user's email account.
-The program will aks for the old password from user.
+The program will ask for the old password from user.

 If the old password is correct, the program will ask for the new password from user and outputs`Your password has changed successfully!`